realdatadriven/etlx/README.md

    - The query is built by iterating over the fields (in the order they appear) and combining their SQL components in the following order:
      - `cte` → `select` → `from` → `join` → `where` → `group_by` → `having` → `order_by`
    - All the resulting parts are concatenated to form the final query.

 ---

+#### **Why This Approach Matters**

+Handling complex queries with hundreds of columns and numerous joins can quickly become overwhelming.
+By breaking down the query into smaller, manageable sections, you gain the ability to focus on individual components independently.

+This approach is especially beneficial in a notebook-like environment, where each section is represented as a separate heading and can be linked via a table of contents.
+With this structure, you can:

+- **Enhance Documentation**: Add context to each field, join condition, or transformation directly in the query configuration.
+- **Incorporate Formulas**: Include relevant calculations or business logic alongside the query components.
+- **Promote Collaboration**: Enable multiple contributors to work on different parts of the query without conflicts.

+This method simplifies the process of building and maintaining large queries while promoting organization, clarity, and reusability in your ETL workflows.

+---

+#### **Example Use Case**

+Consider a scenario where you need to create a large report combining data from multiple sources.
+Instead of writing a single, monolithic SQL query, you can use this modular approach to:
+- Define each column or join independently.
+- Add detailed documentation for each transformation step.
+- Generate a table of contents for easier navigation and review.

+The result is a well-organized, maintainable, and self-documented query configuration that streamlines the development and review process.

+---